These three books should be on every capitalist’s bookshelf:

-The most influential novel of the 20th century, according to a Library of Congress poll of Reader’s Digest book of the month readers.
-It is the book that launched the capitalist revolution.
-Also worth reading are Ayn Rand’s Anthem, The Fountainhead, and We The Living.
+- Atlas Shrugged by Ayn Rand is the most influential novel of the 20th century, according to a Library of Congress poll of Reader’s Digest book of the month readers.
+It is the book that launched the moral case for a capitalist renaissance.

 Capitalism Unbound: The Incontestable Moral Case for Individual Rights by Andrew Bernstein